Parents

 Summer Uniform – Girls

-Brown and white gingham dress with a collar and cuffs on a set-in or cap sleeve.
+Navy and white gingham dress with a collar and cuffs on a set-in or cap sleeve.
 Girls may wear short black bike shorts under the dress to encourage playground activity.
-Girls may also wear brown school shorts or skorts with a gold polo shirt.
-Appropriate shoes, sneakers or leather sandals must be worn with short white, brown or black socks.
+Girls may also wear navy school shorts or skorts with a gold polo shirt.
+Appropriate shoes, sneakers or leather sandals must be worn with short white, navy or black socks.

 Summer Uniform – Boys

-Brown school shorts, gold polo shirt with collar and logo.
-Appropriate shoes, sneakers or leather sandals worn with short white, brown or black socks.
+Navy or Brown school shorts, gold polo shirt with collar and logo.
+Appropriate shoes, sneakers or leather sandals worn with short white, navy or black socks.

 SCHOOL HAT – boys and girls.
 Official, broad-brimmed school hat with the school logo.